Managing Cholesterol / Cardiovascular Disease

 So how much?
 Some.
 Seriously, some.
 Experiment and see what amounts work best for you and your results.
 I listed “moderation” in the definitions early in the article with the others, but here it is again because I hear it tossed around very frequently.
 Moderation is the avoidance of excess or extremes.
 How much is that and WHO determines what is excessive or extreme?
 Some people may think one soda a day is “moderate” yet I strongly feel that it is extreme ESPECIALLY if that person is inactive.
 I don’t eat fried chicken in “moderation”, I eat it about once a month.

 It’s also important to note that if you have something “bad” or what I mentioned to NOT have, that doesn’t mean you’re going to lose any and all progress.
 One random soda won’t make you unhealthy, just like walking for 30 minutes one random day will make you healthy.
 However, if you did it with regular frequency, then of course that will add up and contribute to your overall health–good or bad!
+However, I will NEVER smoke another cigarette!

 Do genetics play a role in or determine if I get cardiovascular disease?